basp-group/Faceted-HyperSARA/archive/faceting_abd/debug_notes.md

 - image cube: possible issue with the spectra?
 (Abdullah currently running a new test to check this point)
 - type of prior? (need to add "facets" on the border of the field of view) -> would need to rerun the real data expriments

-[28/10/2020]
+[28/10/2020] -- [29/10/2020] : updating all the code interface

 - results from Abdullah are really good: make sure l2 constraint is "sufficiently" satisfied before starting the first reweight (increase max number of PPD iterations + consider l2 constraint in the stopping criterion for PPD)
-  - compute duality gap to properly check convergence for each PPD algo?
+- compute duality gap to properly check convergence for each PPD algo? (development perspective...)

-- function within the solver to be debugged: (co_w version, /weighted/) [done]
+- function within the solver to be debugged: (co_w version, /weighted/) [done] facetHyperSARA_cst_overlap_weighted -> facetHyperSARA_cw
   - spmd/update_primal
   - spmd/update_nuclear_spmd_weighted -> update_dual_nuclear
   - spmd/update_l21_spmd -> update_dual_l21